mohilnagpal/Geospatial-Analysis-and-Temperature-Prediction-Using-Time-Series-Model/README.md

-Next step is to test the stationarity of the data for our time series model.
+Next step is to test the stationarity of the data for the time series model.
 A stationary process has the property that the mean, variance and autocorrelation structure do not change over time.

 There are two test performed on the data to test it's stationarity .
-The two test were 1) Visualizing the line plot
+1) Visualizing the line plot
 2) Dickey Fuller test

 On the basis of the result of Dickey Fuller test, first order differencing of the data is performed.
 The updated data is passed through the Moving Average & ARIMA models.
 The data is passed within a window of 7 steps to the MA model resulting in MSE of 1.20